daniel-hurley/docusaurus/README.md

 ## IT Learning

 Learning in IT takes a lifelong commitment.
-This repo, just that as of life, is an ever evolving organism of structure and information based on the relevant moment in time.
-I encourage those reading and those that are interested in collaborating their notes to create a pull request, and upon merge request, we can look to incorporate your contributions into the structure.
+This repo, just that as of life, is an ever evolving organism of structure and information based on the relevant moment in time and those who contribute.
+I encourage those reading and those that are interested in collaborating their notes to create a pull request, and upon merge request, the community can look to incorporate the contributions into the structure.

 ## The File Structure

 ```
 .
+├── README.md
+├── format
+│   ├── start.md
+│   └── templates
+│       └── start.md
 ├── hardware
 │   ├── abstract
 │   │   └── start.md